cozyGarage/WordUnscramble/README.md

                                         if sorted scrambled word == sorted unscrambled word then add to list of matched
                  if matches found then show matched scrambled words for all unscrambled words otherwise show message that no matches have been found
+* ask if user wants to continue if user chooses yes then go to first step if user choose no then exit application

 ## Flowchart